 This is not a bank account

-Your uninvested balance is held in an operational wallet controlled by Belief Systems.
+Your cash balance is held in custody controlled by Belief Systems.
 It is not a bank deposit.
 There is no FDIC insurance, SIPC protection, or any equivalent deposit guarantee.
 The safety of your funds depends on the operational integrity of the custody infrastructure.

 Withdrawal timing is not guaranteed